Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Dataset Construction

-The advantage of Ontology Pruning is that it allows the control of the process and the percentage of out-of-KB mentions, while Ontology Versioning creates datasets that are more close to the reality where new concepts emerge over time.
-The statisics of our datasets are shown in Table \ref{data-stats}.
+The advantage of KB Pruning is that it allows us to simulate the creation of out-of-KB entities and control their percentage, while KB Versioning creates datasets that are closer to real-life situations where new concepts emerge over time.

+Statistics of the datasets are shown in Table \ref{data-stats}, including the counts of mentions and documents, and the percentages of out-of-KB mentions, zero-shot mentions, and entities with synonyms.
+The KB Versioning approach resulted in a much lower percentage of out-of-KB mentions.
+Also, NILK-sample is a zero-shot EL dataset (from its original construction in \cite{Iurshina2022nilk}), i.e., no overlapping entities (except NIL) among the training, validation, and testing sets, while in the other datasets most of the entities are seen in training.
+We also note that only about a quarter (25.5\%) of the sampled WikiData entities are associated with at least one synonym, compared to nearly all ($>$99.0\%) entities in the subset of UMLS and SNOMED-CT having synonym(s).
+The average number of synonyms per entity (having at least one synonym) in the NILK-sample dataset is also lower, compared to the other datasets.